-I've seen that Mr P signed the following documents which were dated 4 July 2012:
+I've also seen the following documents which were signed by Mr P with a handwritten date of 31 October 2012:

 - An Options SIPP application form for direct clients which appears to be partly prepopulated.
-The form said Mr P wanted to transfer his pension benefits, worth about £81,000, from the Armed Forces Pension Scheme to an Options SIPP, and invest 100% of the funds in the FPI investment.
+The form said Mr P wanted to transfer his pension benefits from his Armed Forces Pension Scheme to an Options SIPP and invest 100% of the funds in the FPI investment.
 Contact details for the Armed Forces Pension Scheme and FPI were typed into the form.
 Most other information was entered by hand.
 The form said amongst other things that Mr P was a direct client who hadn't received advice and that Options hadn't given advice and Options wasn't responsible for Mr P's investment decisions.
-And it recommended Mr P seek advice.
-UK addresses were entered into the form for Mr P's home and his employer. - A member's declaration which listed Mr C of Caledonian as 'Adviser' and was also signed by Mr C in the field designated for the 'Adviser'.
-The declaration said:
+Addresses in the UK were entered into the form for Mr P's home address and his employer's address. - A fee schedule showing the fees Mr P would pay to Options and Caledonian.